Murad says those seeking resignation have no wisdom

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The Sindh Chief Minister, Syed Murad Ali Shah, has said those seeking his resignation know nothing about the ground realities and have no wisdom.
-Talking to the media on Tuesday, he said the “PPP has 99 seats out of 168 in the Sindh Assembly and is in a very comfortably majority,” he said.
+KARACHI: The Sindh Chief Minister Syed Murad Ali Shah has said those seeking my resignation know nothing about the ground realities and have no wisdom.
+Talking to media on Tuesday, he said the “PPP has 99 seats out of 168 in the Sindh Assembly and is in a very comfortably majority.” he said.
 The CM advised the PTI government to first secure its position in the National Assembly where it is a minority government.

-Quoting Chairman PPP Bilawal Bhutto, the CM said "the federal government is a minority government at the Centre, therefore you should try to save yourselves.”

-The CM said the federal government’s recoveries have turned to be so bad that it has transferred 28 percent less funds to the provincial government than its share in the federal divisible pool.
-“This shows that they [fed govt] are facing 28 per cent shortfall in their recoveries,” he said and added they should better focus on recoveries instead of indulging in changing the loyalties of PPP MPAs in Sindh.
-At the end of the day, the provincial governments would suffer due to inefficiency, incapacity, ill-planning and bad recoveries of the federal government.
+The CM said the federal government’s recoveries have turned to be so bad that it has only transferred 28 percent less funds to the provincial government than its share in the federal divisible pool.
+“This shows that they [fed govt] are facing 28 per cent shortfall in their recoveries,” he said and added they should better focus on recoveries instead of indulging in changing the loyalties of PPP MPAs in Sindh,” he said and added at the end of the day the provincial governments would suffer due to inefficiency, incapacity, ill-planning and bad recoveries of the federal government.
 “It is both surprising and upsetting as to how the provincial government would meet its expenditures when the federal transfers are on the decline to such an extent,” the CM said.

+To a question about putting his name on the ECL Shah said he has no interest in undertaking foreign trips.

-Earlier, the CM paid a surprise visit to different provincial government’s departments in the New Secretariat,Tughluq House and the Finance block.
-During his visit, he found most of the secretaries absent from their offices and expressed his displeasure.
-He held two meetings at the secretariat, including one at the Finance Department and other at the Planning and Development Department where Chairman of P&D Board, Sindh, M. Waseem, briefed him about the pace of the ongoing development schemes.
+Earlier, the CM paid a surprise visit to the different provincial government's departments in the New Secretariat,Tughluq House and the Finance block.
+During his visit he found most of the secretaries absent from their offices and expressed his displeasure.
+He held two meetings at the Secretariat, including one at the Finance Department and other at the Planning and Development Department where Chairman of P&D Board of Sindh M. Waseem briefed him about the pace of the on-going development schemes.

 Later, the CM wrote a letter to the chief secretary telling him that only a few secretaries were present in their offices during his visit.
 He told the chief secretary that lack of discipline is not acceptable and directed him to ensure punctuality of officers.

-KARACHI: The Sindh Chief Minister, Syed Murad Ali Shah, has said those seeking his resignation know nothing about the ground realities and have no wisdom.
-Talking to the media on Tuesday, he said the “PPP has 99 seats out of 168 in the Sindh Assembly and is in a very comfortably majority,” he said.
+KARACHI: The Sindh Chief Minister Syed Murad Ali Shah has said those seeking my resignation know nothing about the ground realities and have no wisdom.
+Talking to media on Tuesday, he said the “PPP has 99 seats out of 168 in the Sindh Assembly and is in a very comfortably majority.” he said.
 The CM advised the PTI government to first secure its position in the National Assembly where it is a minority government.

-Quoting Chairman PPP Bilawal Bhutto, the CM said "the federal government is a minority government at the Centre, therefore you should try to save yourselves.”

-The CM said the federal government’s recoveries have turned to be so bad that it has transferred 28 percent less funds to the provincial government than its share in the federal divisible pool.
-“This shows that they [fed govt] are facing 28 per cent shortfall in their recoveries,” he said and added they should better focus on recoveries instead of indulging in changing the loyalties of PPP MPAs in Sindh.
-At the end of the day, the provincial governments would suffer due to inefficiency, incapacity, ill-planning and bad recoveries of the federal government.
+The CM said the federal government’s recoveries have turned to be so bad that it has only transferred 28 percent less funds to the provincial government than its share in the federal divisible pool.
+“This shows that they [fed govt] are facing 28 per cent shortfall in their recoveries,” he said and added they should better focus on recoveries instead of indulging in changing the loyalties of PPP MPAs in Sindh,” he said and added at the end of the day the provincial governments would suffer due to inefficiency, incapacity, ill-planning and bad recoveries of the federal government.
 “It is both surprising and upsetting as to how the provincial government would meet its expenditures when the federal transfers are on the decline to such an extent,” the CM said.

+To a question about putting his name on the ECL Shah said he has no interest in undertaking foreign trips.

-Earlier, the CM paid a surprise visit to different provincial government’s departments in the New Secretariat,Tughluq House and the Finance block.
-During his visit, he found most of the secretaries absent from their offices and expressed his displeasure.
-He held two meetings at the secretariat, including one at the Finance Department and other at the Planning and Development Department where Chairman of P&D Board, Sindh, M. Waseem, briefed him about the pace of the ongoing development schemes.
+Earlier, the CM paid a surprise visit to the different provincial government's departments in the New Secretariat,Tughluq House and the Finance block.
+During his visit he found most of the secretaries absent from their offices and expressed his displeasure.
+He held two meetings at the Secretariat, including one at the Finance Department and other at the Planning and Development Department where Chairman of P&D Board of Sindh M. Waseem briefed him about the pace of the on-going development schemes.

 Later, the CM wrote a letter to the chief secretary telling him that only a few secretaries were present in their offices during his visit.
 He told the chief secretary that lack of discipline is not acceptable and directed him to ensure punctuality of officers.